tan-nate/cli-data-gem/README.md

 ## Usage

-If using the Mac Terminal app, type 'chmod +x beer-advocate'
+If using the Mac Terminal app, type:

+brew update
+brew install ruby

+# If you use bash
+echo 'export PATH=/usr/local/Cellar/ruby/2.4.1_1/bin:$PATH' >> ~/.bash_profile

+# If you use ZSH:
+echo 'export PATH=/usr/local/Cellar/ruby/2.4.1_1/bin:$PATH' >> ~/.zprofile

 To run the CLI, simply type 'beer-advocate'.